Spice It Up!

 In a medium pan heat the oil and add the onions, cook them until soften before adding the garlic and green onions.
 Then add the tomatoes, 1/2 cup water and chile puree, lower the temperature and allow it to simmer for about 20 minutes.
 Keep warm.

-For the seafood broth: I used the skins from the shrimp, bringing them to a simmer with plenty of water, 1 clove garlic, one of the dry ancho chilies, cilantro (culantro, if you can find it), 1 carrot, salt & pepper.
+For the seafood broth: I used the skins from the shrimp, bringing them to a simmer with plenty of water, 1 clove garlic, one of the dry ancho chiles, cilantro (culantro, or recao as some know it, if you can find it), 1 carrot, salt & pepper.
 Strain and set aside.

-For the chile puree: Rinse and seed the chilies--remember Panamanian food is not typically spicy hot.
-Put 2 ancho and 1 guajillo chilies in a small pot with 2 cps water, 1 clove garlic, a pinch of salt and simmer for about 10 minutes until the chilies soften.
+For the chile puree: Rinse and deseed the chile peppers — remember Panamanian food is not typically spicy hot.
+Put 2 ancho and 1 guajillo chiles in a small pot with 2 cups water, 1 clove garlic, a pinch of salt and simmer for about 10 minutes until the chiles soften.
 Allow it to cool before running it through the blender.
 Set aside.

 For plating: Reserve a few shrimp and scallops to place over the finished dish.

 Rinse the rice, then add enough cool water to cover it and allow it to soak for at least 20 minutes and up to 1 hour.
 In a large pan, render the fat from the bacon, but don't crisp it.
 Add the onions and allow to cook until they begin to soften.
 Then add the mushrooms and cook for about 3 minutes.